-Mars also also represents any anger you carry within you, and where it is placed in your astrology chart influences your gut reactions to triggering situations, especially your primal instincts around fight or flight.
-The placement of Mars also reveals how your sexual energy is expressed in the house and sign in which it lands.
-From a natal aspect or a planetary transit perspective, every time Mars and Venus form a conjunction, passion and romance align.
+Mars also represents any anger you carry within you, and where it is placed in your astrology chart influences your gut reactions to triggering situations, especially your primal instincts around fight or flight.
+The placement of Mars also reveals how your sexual energy is expressed in the house and the sign in which it lands.
+From a natal aspect or a planetary transit perspective, every time Mars and Venus form a conjunction, passion, and romance align.
 In addition, Mars Retrograde stirs up powerful warrior energies that can have unintended consequences.

 Seek out a professional astrologer for greater insight into Mars and its placement in your chart.

 People with this placement are a bundle of energy.
 They may have often heard a lot of jokes comparing them to the Energizer Bunny.
 Those with Mars in the First House practically glow with self-confidence.
 They have very little trouble drawing people to their side or asserting their leadership over a group.

 People with Mars in the First House have a hard time walking away from a competition or challenge.
 They like to be first and like it when others know it too.
 Their self-confidence can easily become hubris and they might find they are lured by their ego into taking on projects without fully understanding what needs to be done.
 Conversely, they may only like to take on things that are a quick or easy win if it strokes their ego.